-Airlifters Memorial, Pope Air Force Base, Fort Bragg
+Airlifters Memorial, Pope Army Airfield, Fort Bragg

 This monument pays tribute to airlifters past, present, and future.
 Composed of a large, flat granite sphere with three bronze representations of planes in flight arching upward, it symbolizes the willingness and sacrifice of service personnel who have reached out across the globe to protect freedom.
 The sphere is inscribed with a number of meridians and lines of latitude to reflect the globe along with the eagle wings of the Air Force and three crossed arrows.
 The sculpture rests atop a short granite plinth which rests on a shallow square granite base.
 Both the plinth and the base are inscribed.